 Fixed vs. Variable

-The Bank of Canada left its overnight lending rate at 1 per cent throughout 2012, but it continues to hint at a possible rate hike in 2013.
+The Bank of Canada interest rate remained at 1 per cent throughout 2012, but it continues to hint at a possible rate hike in 2013.
 The banks followed suit and left Prime Rate unchanged at 3 per cent.
 While 2011 saw variable rate mortgages offered at Prime – 0.90%, those discounts are long gone.
-It makes sense to lock-in with a fixed rate mortgage now, if a rate hike would put a strain on your household budget.
+It makes sense to lock-in with a fixed rate mortgage now, if a Bank of Canada interest rate hike would put a strain on your household budget.
 And homeowners are apparently listening.
 The share of new fixed rate mortgages in Canada skyrocketed to 79 per cent, a sign that homeowners are aware of the threat rising interest rates can pose.

 Household Debt Balloons While Homeowners Pay Down Debt

 Household debt continued to balloon in 2012, reaching levels reminiscent of the U.S. housing crash.
 In the second quarter of 2012, household debt made headlines when the debt-to-income ratio reached 163.4 per cent.
 The headlines have apparently spooked homeowners, as Canadians are repaying debt at a faster pace, which is good for when rates eventually increase.
 For first-time homebuyers with only the minimum 5 per cent down payment, the fear of a major housing correction (which could wipe out their equity) became a good motivator to pay down debt.